snovomis-max/Loop.-Creating-an-li-element/README.md

 Functionality:

--Demonstrates how to generate multiple HTML elements with JavaScript
+- Demonstrates how to generate multiple HTML elements with JavaScript

--Uses loop structures to automate creation
+- Uses loop structures to automate creation

--Appends new <li> items to an existing <ul> or <ol> list
+- Appends new <li> items to an existing <ul> or <ol> list

--Can be adapted to include user input or randomized content
+- Can be adapted to include user input or randomized content

 Technology Used: JavaScript